gradio-app/gradio/guides/how_to_use_3D_model_component.md

 ## Introduction

 3D models are becoming more popular in machine learning and make for some of the most fun demos to experiment with.
 Using `gradio`, you can easily build a demo of your 3D image model and share it with anyone.
+The Gradio 3D Model component accepts 3 file types including: *.obj*, *.glb*, & *.gltf*.

-This guide will show you how to build a demo for your 3D image model in a few lines of code; like the one below:
+This guide will show you how to build a demo for your 3D image model in a few lines of code; like the one below.
+Play around with 3D object by clicking around, dragging and zooming:

 <iframe src="https://hf.space/embed/dawood/Model3D/+" frameBorder="0" height="350" title="Gradio app" class="container p-0 flex-grow space-iframe" allow="accelerometer; ambient-light-sensor; autoplay; battery; camera; document-domain; encrypted-media; fullscreen; geolocation; gyroscope; layout-animations; legacy-image-formats; magnetometer; microphone; midi; oversized-images; payment; picture-in-picture; publickey-credentials-get; sync-xhr; usb; vr ; wake-lock; xr-spatial-tracking" sandbox="allow-forms allow-modals allow-popups allow-popups-to-escape-sandbox allow-same-origin allow-scripts allow-downloads"></iframe>